lucide-icons/lucide/packages/lucide-angular/projects/lucide-angular/README.md

 # Lucide Angular

-Use the lucide icon library in you angular app.
+Implementation of the lucide icon library for angular applications.

+> What is lucide?
+Read it [here](https://github.com/lucide-icons/lucide#what-is-lucide).

 ## Installation